 Bill Color

-The bill of male cardinal will typically be vibrant orange-red to match their striking colour and providing an important focal point for their overall appearance.
+The bill of male cardinal will typically be vibrant orange-red to match their striking color and providing an important focal point for their overall appearance.

-Females tend to have a light, more pale grey or orange-coloured bill that blends more easily to their overall color.
+Females tend to have a light, more pale grey or orange-colored bill that blends more easily to their overall color.

 Size and Shape